IPL 2022: Ravindra Jadeja hands back CSK captaincy to MS Dhoni

-Mumbai, April 30 All-rounder Ravindra Jadeja has decided to relinquish Chennai Super Kings captaincy and requested MS Dhoni to lead the side again, the franchise announced on Saturday.
+Mumbai, April 30 After leading the Chennai Super Kings in the eight games of the ongoing IPL 2022, all-rounder Ravindra Jadeja has decided to relinquish captaincy and hand it back to MS Dhoni, the franchise announced on Saturday.

-The 40-year-old, Dhoni has accepted to lead CSK in the larger interest and to allow Jadeja to focus on his game.
-Notably, Jadeja has struggled to perform with both bat and ball in the IPL 2022.
+Dhoni, who had led the CSK since 2008, had given Jadeja the leadership role ahead of the ongoing season.
+However, an official statement from the defending champions stated that Jadeja has requested Dhoni to take over again so that the all-rounder could concentrate on his game.

 "Ravindra Jadeja has decided to relinquish captaincy to focus and concentrate more on his game and has requested MS Dhoni to lead CSK," the franchise said in a statement.